dotnet/docs/docs/csharp/language-reference/operators/equality-operators.md

 ### Reference types equality

-By default, two reference-type operands are equal if they refer to the same object:
+By default, two non-record reference-type operands are equal if they refer to the same object:

 [!code-csharp[reference type equality](snippets/shared/EqualityOperators.cs#ReferenceTypesEquality)]

 As the example shows, user-defined reference types support the `==` operator by default.
 However, a reference type can overload the `==` operator.
 If a reference type overloads the `==` operator, use the <xref:System.Object.ReferenceEquals%2A?displayProperty=nameWithType> method to check if two references of that type refer to the same object.

-### Records equality
+### Record types equality

 Available in C# 9.0 and later, [record types](../../whats-new/csharp-9.md#record-types) support the `==` and `!=` operators that by default provide value equality semantics.
 That is, two record operands are equal when both of them are non-null and corresponding values of all fields and auto-implemented properties are equal.